How to Water a Yucca?

 of reading

-It's called the "waterless plant" or the student's tree.
+It is called the "waterless plant" or the student's tree.
 The Yucca is the champion of survival.

 1. When to water?
 (Less is more)

-- Spring/Summer: Water every 10 to 15 days.
-The soil should dry out several centimeters between waterings.
+- Spring / Summer:Water every 10 to 15 days.
+The potting soil should dry several centimeters deep between waterings.

-- Autumn/Winter: Water very sparingly!
+- Autumn / Winter:Water very little!
 Once a month is more than enough.
-The plant is dormant and hardly needs any water.
+The plant is dormant, it hardly drinks anymore.

-The foolproof test: Push your finger into the soil 3-4 cm deep.
-If you feel the slightest moisture, don't water it.
-Wait until it's as dry as dust.
+The infallible test:Push your finger 3-4 cm into the soil.
+If you feel any moisture, do not water.
+Wait until it's dry as dust.

 2. How to water effectively?

-- 💧 1.5L capacity: Perfect for saturating the root ball of a large Yucca.
+- 💧 Capacity 1.5L:Perfect for saturating the root ball of a large Yucca.

-- ✨ Stainless Steel Design: Solid and elegant, it remains beautiful placed at the foot of your tree.
+- ✨ Stainless Steel Design:Sturdy and elegant, it looks beautiful placed at the foot of your tree.

-3. Why do the tips of the leaves dry out?
+3. Why do leaf tips dry out?

 The "Green Leaves" solution